Clarification on CASL From Experts at Bennet Jones Law Firm

 If the person is a customer who has completed a paid transaction with you, you can add them to your mailing list for 2 years.
 That is considered implied consent, however the Gold Standard is to receive express consent by way of a check mark box or sign up form.

-Here at TUCU a Toronto IT Services company, we do add clients to our mailing list after their first transaction with us under the implied consent umbrella.
+Here at TUCU, we do add clients to our mailing list after their first transaction with us under the implied consent umbrella.
 We also aim to make our content informative rather than promotional, to provide value and useful tips to our readers.
 It all depends on your business though.
 I love to receive promotional coupons from my favourite retailers, so it’s up to you to decide what your clients really want from you.
 Just be sure to get appropriate consent.

 The legal experts at Bennet Jones law firm put together a brief but thorough explanation of CASL and implied and explicit consent for email marketing.